Shine a light on the volunteers who get things done.

 - Incomplete nominations (questions not answered, data fields skipped, text of recommendation letter missing, etc.) will not be considered.

 - An individual, group or business may only be nominated for one category with the exception of Maine's Roll of Honor.
-For example, an individual nominated for Volunteer of the Year may also be nominated for Roll of Honor if he/she donated 500 hrs of service to a specific organization or program in the past year.
+For example, an individual nominated for Volunteer of the Year may also be nominated for Roll of Honor if they contributed 500 hours of service to a specific organization or program in the prior twelve months.

-- If a nominee is selected, the award ceremony organizers will need to communicate with the award recipient and you by email.
+- If a nominee is selected, the Commission will need to communicate with the award recipient and nominator by email.
 Please be sure to include accurate emails in the nominations submitted.

-- Board members, staff and the family members of the Maine Commission for Community Service or sponsors of the event are not eligible to receive any individual awards or take part in the nomination process.
+- Board members, staff and the family members of Volunteer Maine or sponsors of the event are not eligible to receive any individual awards or take part in the nomination process.

 - Nomination Instructions